_ deutsch

 What's it all about?

-Landscape photography and the idea of nature?
+Meditations upon the idea of nature?

-Stories of love eluded?
+Stories of love and desire?

 The Book of Changes?